kkraoj/tree_mortality_from_vod/README.md

 ## License
-Please cite the following paper if you use any data or analysis from this study: (add citation key after publishing)
+Please cite the following paper if you use any data or analysis from this study:
+_Rao, K., Anderegg, W.R.L., Sala, A., Martínez-Vilalta, J. & Konings, A.G.
+(2019).
+Satellite-based vegetation optical depth as an indicator of drought-driven tree mortality.
+Remote Sens.
+Environ., 227, 125–136._

 ## Acknowledgments